davidswelt/zot_bib_web/README.md

 - Bibliographic entries in Zotero (as user or as group)

-Installation
+Setup
 -----------------------------------------

 - Install Pyzotero, a library for python: sudo pip install pyzotero
 or:
   sudo easy_install pyzotero

-- At the top of zot.py, add configuration as documented.
+- In a new file called settings.py, add configuration as documented.
+  See settings_example.py for an example.
   Go to zotero.org to get your API secret key.

+- Upload jquery.js to your server (or find it).

 - ensure zot.py is executable (chmod ug+x zot.py)